 Scientists from Kansas State University studied a number of health markers in both gardeners and non-gardeners, such as physical fitness level, hand strength, bone mineral density, and emotional well-being.
-They found that gardening not only provided a decent amount of physical activity, but also improved hand strength and sense of well-being.
+They found that the health benefits of gardening not only provided a decent amount of physical activity, but also improved hand strength and sense of well-being.

 The increase in hand strength is a given—just think about all of that digging, pruning, and watering.
 And the boost in mood makes perfect sense.
 Nurturing living things requires regular attention and plenty of TLC.
-Gardening is also a great way to soak up sunshine, which is essential for vitamin D production.
+Another health benefit of gardening: It's a great way to soak up sunshine, which is essential for vitamin D production.

-So, dust off those trowels, pull out those gloves, and head outside and get to work.
+So, take advantage of all these health benefits of gardening...dust off those trowels, pull out those gloves, and head outside and get to work.
 Just be sure to cover up with loose-fitting long sleeves and a wide-brimmed hat after you get your 20-30 minutes of unprotected sun exposure.